About Jennifer Knowles, LPC-MHSP

 Chronic Pain & Illness

-Individuals living with long-term, complex, or hard-to-diagnose conditions that impact both body and mind.
-Many clients come to me feeling misunderstood, dismissed, or exhausted by the medical system.
-I support clients coping with the emotional and psychological challenges associated with chronic medical conditions, such as... * Central Nervous system disorders like Multiple Sclerosis (MS) * Autonomic Nervous System Disorders like Postural Orthostatic Tachycardia Syndrome (POTS) * Peripheral nervous system disorders like diabetic neuropathy and Complex Regional Pain Syndrome (CRPS) * Essential tremor and functional movement disorders * Fibromyalgia and chronic pain * Chronic Fatigue Syndrome (CFS/ME) * Long COVID and post-viral illness * Autoimmune conditions * Ehlers-Danlos Syndrome (EDS) * Gastrointestinal Issues (IBS, IBD, Chronic nausea, vomiting, or gagging) * Functional Neurological Disorder (FND) * Migraines and chronic tension headaches * Medically unexplained symptoms or pain with emotional roots I use somatic and neuro-integrative tools to help you reconnect to your body, find relief, and reclaim agency—even when the condition doesn’t “go away.”
+I work with individuals living with long-term, complex, or hard-to-diagnose conditions that affect both body and mind.
+Many clients come to therapy feeling misunderstood, dismissed, or exhausted by the medical system.
+I provide psychotherapy to support the emotional and psychological aspects of chronic medical conditions, helping clients explore how thoughts, emotions, and bodily awareness interact, develop coping strategies, and foster resilience and self-agency.
+Some of the conditions I commonly support include: Central nervous system disorders, such as Multiple Sclerosis (MS) Autonomic nervous system disorders, like Postural Orthostatic Tachycardia Syndrome (POTS) Peripheral nervous system disorders, including diabetic neuropathy and Complex Regional Pain Syndrome (CRPS) Essential tremor and functional movement disorders Fibromyalgia and the emotional impact of chronic pain Chronic Fatigue Syndrome (CFS/ME) Long COVID and post-viral illness Autoimmune conditions Ehlers-Danlos Syndrome (EDS) Gastrointestinal concerns, including IBS, IBD, or chronic nausea and gagging Functional Neurological Disorder (FND) Migraines and chronic tension headaches Medically unexplained symptoms or pain with emotional components I use somatically-informed and neuro-integrative psychotherapy approaches to support awareness, emotional resilience, and self-understanding in the context of living with chronic conditions.
+While I do not provide medical treatment, I encourage clients to consult their healthcare providers for medical concerns and am open to collaborating with your medical team to provide comprehensive support.

 Grief & End-of-Life Concerns

-Grief takes many forms—loss of a loved one, loss of identity, loss of the life you imagined.
-I hold space for the tenderness of these transitions, including: * Grieving a death (recent or long ago) * Anticipatory grief related to illness or caregiving * Pregnancy loss, infertility, or reproductive grief * Loss of function, autonomy, or health * End-of-life transitions and spiritual/existential distress * Meaning-making, ritual, and legacy work * Emotional support for caregivers and hospice staff * Facing death with peace, intention, and dignity You are not alone.
-These thresholds are sacred, and support matters.
+Grief takes many forms—the loss of a loved one, a sense of identity, or the life you imagined.
+I provide a supportive, compassionate space to navigate these transitions, including: Grieving a death (recent or long ago) Anticipatory grief related to illness or caregiving Pregnancy loss, infertility, or reproductive grief Adjusting to changes in function, autonomy, or health End-of-life transitions and existential or spiritual distress Exploring meaning, creating ritual, and reflecting on legacy Emotional support for caregivers and hospice staff Facing death with intention, presence, and dignity These moments can feel isolating.
+Therapy offers a safe, held space to process emotions, reflect, and find support as you move through loss at your own pace.
+You are not alone, and your experience is honored.

 When we learn to tune in to our nervous system, we can begin to reshape our experiences—not by changing what happened, but by changing how we live with what happened.